PrefectHQ/prefect/docs/concepts/schedules.md

 Schedules tell the Prefect API how to create new flow runs for you automatically on a specified cadence.

-You can add a schedule to any flow [deployment](/concepts/deployments/).
+You can add a schedule to any [deployment](/concepts/deployments/).
 The Prefect `Scheduler` service periodically reviews every deployment and creates new flow runs according to the schedule configured for the deployment.

 !!! tip "Support for multiple schedules"